TheDIYGuy999/Rc_Engine_Sound_ESP32/README.md

 ### More to come...

 ## Changelog (newest on top):

+### New in V 9.4:
+- Ticking noise, caused by accidentally enabled WiFi removed
+- SBUS baudrate can now be fine adjusted in order to solve unstable channel issues, causing accidentally triggered indicators etc.
+- Make sure you are using the latest version of my SBUS library!

 ### New in V 9.3:
 - Support for RZ7886 motor driver IC instead of classic RC ESC.
 Suitable for example for WPL vehicles with 370 motor.
 See "3_adjustmentsESC.h"